John Cannan: Disappearance of Suzy Lamplugh

-Cannan was questioned by police regarding the disappearance of Suzy Lamplugh in 1989 and 1990.
+Cannan was questioned by police in 1989 and 1990 regarding the disappearance of 25-year-old Susannah "Suzy" Jane Lamplugh.
 He wrote a letter to the local paper, Sutton News, in August 1991 denying any part in her disappearance.
 She was officially declared dead in absentia in July 1993.
-In December 2000 John Cannan was arrested for Lamplugh's murder and questioned, but he was not charged.
+In December 2000, Cannan was arrested for Lamplugh's murder and questioned, but he was not charged.
 In November 2002, detectives said publicly that they believed he had killed Lamplugh and confirmed this in 2006 when arguing against any reduction in his tariff.

-In November 2002, Cannan complained via his solicitors about the police publicly naming him, saying he was "devastated and distressed".
+In November 2002, Cannan complained via his solicitors about the police publicly naming him, saying he was "devastated and distressed."
 He again denied killing Lamplugh.
 His solicitor complained about a lack of presumption of innocence and that the prison service had withheld letters Cannan had tried to send to national newspapers regarding the allegations.

 In November 2002, Mark Dennis, a senior Treasury counsel, decided that there was insufficient evidence to charge Cannan over Ms Lamplugh's death.
 Lamplugh's parents considered, but decided against, bringing a private prosecution and civil action against Cannan.
 In July 1993, The Independent argued that the judge's sentencing statement, that Cannan should remain in prison for the rest of his natural life, removed any incentive for him to confess post-conviction.